hanzla-mansuri/DA378-Predictive-Maintenance-ML/README.md

 📁 How to Use This
 Open the Notebook: Term_II_Project_II.ipynb contains the full walkthrough.

-The Data: Make sure you have the Kaggle CSV in the same folder.

 The Logic: I've added comments throughout the code explaining my thought process, not just what the code does.

 My Takeaway